Concordia College (South Australia): Curriculum

+Primary School and Early Years Learning

+Inquiry-based learning in the Early Learning Centres follows the Early Years Learning Framework and International Baccalaureate Primary Years Programme (IB PYP).
+All programs within the Early Years are underpinned by the Reggio Emilia Philosophy, in which children have opportunities to participate in structured programs that promote experiential and play-based learning experiences in a constructivist and relationship-centred environment.

+The Primary School Curriculum in Reception to Year 6 follows the International Baccalaureate Primary Years Programme (IB PYP), where students engage in pastoral care programs and have opportunities to participate in various co-curricular activities.

-Middle school
+Middle and Senior School

-The Middle School Curriculum in Years 7 - 10 incorporates the International Baccalaureate Middle Years Programme (IBMYP).
+The Middle School Curriculum in Years 7–10 incorporates the International Baccalaureate Middle Years Programme (IB MYP).
 Students in years 7 and 8 undertake a common course, except in 'Language B', where they choose from German or Chinese.
 An after-hours Special Interest Music Program is available to selected students in Year 8.
 Students in Years 9 and 10 are able to make subject choices in The Arts and Technology learning areas.

-Senior School

-In Years 11 & 12, students are taught per the curriculum of the South Australian Certificate of Education (SACE).
+Years 11 & 12, students are taught per the curriculum of the South Australian Certificate of Education (SACE).
 The IB Diploma Programme was offered as an alternative until 2022 when it was terminated due to lack of interest.

-Co-curriculum
+Students in the Middle and Senior Schools also have various opportunities to pursue VET courses and interests beyond the traditional school setting.

+Music

+Concordia College offers an extensive music program from Reception to Year 12 which encourages students to learn musical instruments and participate in ensembles, band groups, choirs and more.
+Groups include a range of Concert Bands, Big Bands, String and Percussion Ensembles, Wind Ensembles, Senior and Jazz Choirs and String Quartets.
+These ensembles perform in a number of services, concerts and other performances, both internally and externally throughout the school year.
+Concordia's music program has seen a number of ensemble groups participate in ABODA, Generations In Jazz (GIJ) as well as interstate and overseas performances.

+Arts and Design

+Students at Concordia College also have opportunities to engage in a range of comprehensive arts and design programs.
+Subjects offered within these areas include Visual Art, Art Design, Design, Technology and Engineering, Food Design, Media, Photography and Digital Technologies.

+Co-Curriculum

 Co-curricular programs and activities offered include national subject competitions, career counselling and work experience, excursions, field camps and instrumental music tuition.
-Other extra-curricular programs include Middle School, Year 9 & Senior School choirs, the annual College musical, Big Bands, School Orchestra, Concert Band, Music Ensembles (Concert Vocal, String, Percussion), Chapel music, Chess Club, Debating, Duke of Edinburgh's Award, Pedal Prix, Snow Trip, Writers' Club, Mind and Body Club, Electronics Club and House competitions.
+Other extra-curricular programs include Choirs such as the Testosterphones, 7/8, Senior, McKenzie Jazz, Prelude Jazz, and Mattson Jazz choirs, the annual College musical, Big Bands, School Orchestra, Concert Band, Music Ensembles (Wind, String, Percussion), Chapel music, Chess Club, Debating, Duke of Edinburgh's Award, Pedal Prix, Ski Trip, Pokémon club, Drama club, Backgammon club, Tech club, and House competitions.